zepingyu0512/zepingyu0512.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I am a PhD student at University of Manchester, supervised by Prof. [Sophia Ananiadou](https://research.manchester.ac.uk/en/persons/sophia.ananiadou).
-I worked as an NLP researcher at Tencent Technology (Shanghai) from 2020 to 2022.
+I worked as an NLP researcher at Tencent from 2020 to 2022.
 I graduated from Shanghai Jiao Tong University in 2020 with a Master’s Degree, supervised by Prof. [Gongshen Liu](https://infosec.sjtu.edu.cn/DirectoryDetail.aspx?id=75), and in 2017 with a Bachelor’s Degree.

 I believe mechanistic interpretability is crucial for achieving trustworthy AGI.
 Pursuing AGI without understanding the reasoning behind its decision-making is inherently risky.
 Also, mechanistic interpretability serves as a powerful tool for analyzing LLMs and guiding the development of better methodologies and architectural improvements.
 Currently, my research focuses on: